xrajmj00/Digital-electronics-2/Labs/06-lcd/README.md

 ### LCD display module

-1. In your words, describe what ASCII table is.
+1. ASCII is a char assigning numbers to characters.
     | **Char** | **Decimal** | **Hexadecimal** |
    | :-: | :-: | :-: |
    | `A` | 65 | 0x41 |